How the 28-day challenge works.

 Ready to scale

 The market is reaching for it.
-Run ads on an ongoing basis.
+Head down, all gas — push the momentum.
 This is what we're scaling next week.

 Reference · The cockpit handles this for you